 - Have a readable font size (10 to 12).

 The finalists will be announced during September 2020.
-As previously noted, the winners will be determined immediately after the presentations in New Orleans during the 2020 DSI Annual Meeting (November 21-23, 2020) and must be present at the Awards presentation to receive the award.
+As previously noted, the winners will be determined immediately after the presentations during the 2021 DSI Annual Meeting (November 17-20, 2021) and must be present at the Awards presentation to receive the award.